This website contains affiliate links. If you shop through the links used on this website, I may earn commissions.

 What Causes Brown Spots on Basil?

-Most often, brown spots (and basil leaves that are turning black, too) on basil are caused by bacterial or fungal infections, although they can also be caused by pests eating holes in your basil, or a poor nutrient profile in your soil.
+Frequently, brown spots on basil (along with basil leaves that are turning black, and white stuff on your basil) are a result of bacterial or fungal infections.
+Other possible causes include pests eating holes in your basil or a poor soil nutrient profile.